LagoVista/docs/Messaging/Parsing/ParsingDelimitedMessage.md

 |               7 |  overrange |

-Here is an example of the same message using quoted text:
+Here is an example of the same message using quoted text.
+Since that option was selected, the tick marks are retained as part of the message.

 `'msg004','dev0001',324,52,45,off,'overrange'`